Preloader Close

 A permanent brick structure demands a better mailbox—one that will last as long as the brick.
 Brick Doctor standard mailboxes come with a TuffBox®, a heavy-gauge galvanized steel mailbox with a powder-coat finish.

-3. Excellent Craftsmanship.
-Brick Doctor’s masons are true artisans – trained to carefully construct your mailbox to our exacting standards.
+Brick Doctor’s masons are true artisans–trained to carefully construct your mailbox to our exacting standards.
 Joints will be tooled and brushed to resemble the finish of your house.

 Have you ever seen exposed brick holes in a mail box?
-This practice is becoming common place, but looks highly unprofessional.
+This practice has become common place, but looks highly unprofessional.
 Brick Doctor mailboxes are built with no exposed brick holes…only faces of the brick will show on all exposed surfaces, even if it requires making additional saw-cuts.

 Rebuilding the top portion of this mailbox would allow replacement of the box and flag, redesigning the shape to cover the exposed holes in the brick, and improving the craftsmanship with more uniform brick cuts in the arch.